danlawrence-12/Imagecomp/README.md

 # Imagecomp
-Program to compare 2 images and rank them from a scale of 0-100.
+//Program to compare 2 images and rank them from a scale of 0-100.
-Program has been written in matlab
+//Devolopement tool -- Matlab
+for queries : daneruveli@gmail.com
+Dan Lawrence - +918547854255
+Anish Shine - +919605456720